arnavgautam/TreeHacks2015/HOLs/HOL-WebAppGalleryAzureWebSites-OSX/HOL.md

 <a name="Summary" />
 ## Summary ##

-In this hands-on lab you have learned how to create a new web site in Windows Azure by using a template from the pre-packaged applications gallery.
+In this hands-on lab you have learned how to create a new web site in Microsoft Azure by using a template from the pre-packaged applications gallery.
 Once created, you updated the site using a text editor and updated the site files using FTP.